ask Bella about

 Where do you buy those fabulous clothes of yours?

 There is A LOT of Kit & Ace in my wardrobe.
 I also have a soft spot for Australian fashion designer Dion Lee.
+For everyday staples, high street brand Forever New is a fave for their fabulous feminine pieces.

 What’s the area/ spot in town you’ll never be caught dead in?